 The Work That Reconnects is a collective empowerment process deeply reconnecting us to the life within us and around us allowing the emergence of individual and collective mobilisation in service of Life.

 This rich body of work has been developed in the late 1970s by Joanna Macy, eco-philosopher, scholar of Buddhism and systems thinking who has woven into it 6 decades of activism in movements for peace, justice and ecology.
 Joanna refers to the transition from an industrial growth society (very likely leading us towards collapse …) to a life-sustaining society as “the Great Turning”.
-This Great Turning revolves around 3 complementary and interdependent pillars : Holding actions to protect life, Building new life-sustaining systems and practices, Shifting Consciousness.
+This Great Turning revolves around 3 complementary and interdependent pillars:

 The next part of the Spiral Seeing with New Eyes is about clear seeing and becoming conscious of our wider, ecological Self, understanding how deeply interconnected and interwoven we are with all of Life.
-This stage nurtures connections that had been seemingly severed : with our ancestors, our lineage, future generations, all living beings. etc.
+This stage nurtures connections that are neglected in the speed of modern life yet exist deep within us: with our ancestors, our lineage, future generations, all living beings. etc. As we bring focus to these connections, insights and more clarity start coming in and our sense of belonging to a greater Web of Life grows.

 The last part of the Spiral, Going Fourth invites us to clarify our personal and collective vision of acting in service of Life.
 Identifying actions that can be taken to contribute to the healing of our world.